 Absolute vs. Relative Humidity

 The amount of water vapor in the air is called absolute humidity.
 The amount of water vapor in the air as compared with the amount of water that the air could hold is called relative humidity.
 This amount of space in air that can hold water changes depending on the temperature and pressure.
-For example, on a warm 76°F day, you measure that there is half a gram of water vapor for each cubic yard of air.
-At that temperature, air is able to hold 1 gram of water for each cubic yard of air.
-So what is the relative humidity?
-If the air is able to hold twice the amount of water that it does hold, then the relative humidity is 50%.
+For example, if you measure that there is half a gram of water vapor for each cubic yard of air, and there could be a maximum of 1 gram of water for each cubic yard of air, then the relative humidity is 50%.

 Why are there water droplets on the grass on a cool summer morning, even though it did not rain the night before?
 The water most likely came from water vapor which formed liquid water droplets when it cooled to the dew point.
 The dew point is the temperature when water will start to condense out of the air.
 When air is saturated as much as possible with water vapor it is at the dew point.